50 best movies to watch on Netflix right now - TheNewsTrace

 West Aspect Story (1961)

 Steven Spielberg’s forthcoming makeover has a lot to reside up to.
-Winner of a whopping ten Oscars, that is the electrifying and shifting model of the magnificent Leonard Bernstein/Stephen Sondheim musical primarily based on Shakespeare’s Romeo and Juliet, starring Natalie Wooden and Richard Beymer.
-Two youngsters from rival New York avenue gangs, the Jets and the Sharks, fall in love – nevertheless it causes already simmering tensions to explode.
+Winner of a whopping ten Oscars, that is the electrifying and transferring model of the magnificent Leonard Bernstein/Stephen Sondheim musical based mostly on Shakespeare’s Romeo and Juliet, starring Natalie Wooden and Richard Beymer.
+Two youngsters from rival New York road gangs, the Jets and the Sharks, fall in love – however it causes already simmering tensions to explode.

 Watch on Netflix